RS400

-The RS400 is a light-weight sailing dinghy designed by Phil Morrison and manufactured by RS Sailing.
+The RS400 is a lightweight sailing dinghy designed by Phil Morrison and manufactured by RS Sailing.
 The dinghy is sailed by two people and has a main, a jib and an asymmetric spinnaker.
 It has a PY of 948 and a D-PN of 82.3.

 Performance and design

 The RS400 is designed for a wide crew weight range.
-The interior layout is simple with the principle control lines being led to either side of the boat, so that either helm or crew can adjust the rig control settings.
+The interior layout is simple, with the principal control lines being led to either side of the boat, so that either helm or crew can adjust the rig control settings.

-The light weight mast and mast bend can be controlled using a deck level screw and adjustable spreaders.
+The lightweight mast and mast bend can be controlled using a deck-level screw and adjustable spreaders.
 Rake and sideways bend are further variable via the jib halyard.
 Both the main and jib are fully battened.
 The asymmetric spinnaker has an extending/retractable bowsprit that can be biased/offset/"rocked" to windward, allowing the RS400 to sail deeper angles offwind/downwind.